Protesters Say New York City Moving Homeless Out Of Lucerne Hotel Is Creating A Bigger Problem

 Video shows the protests in front of the Lucerne on Sunday afternoon.
 It later turned into a march, with dozens walking close to two miles to Carl Shurz Park, which is home to Gracie Mansion.

 Many of the protesters were holding signs, with some reading “Homeless Lives Matter.”
-However, they all believe Mayor Bill de Blasio should make use of vacant hotel rooms to protect homeless New Yorkers from COVID-19.
+However, they all believe the mayor should make use of vacant hotel rooms to protect homeless New Yorkers from COVID-19.

 CORONAVIRUS PANDEMIC